stefunk/stefunk.github.io/_posts/2015-01-29-isormophic-javascript-blog-react-nodejs.markdown

 ---

-After reading a lot of articles about *isomorphic javascript* and testing the various todo/example app I decided to create a simple isomorphic app, to better understand the development process.
+After reading a lot of articles about *isomorphic javascript* and testing the various examples I decided to create a simple isomorphic app, to better understand the development process.

 I've created a minimal blog with fake articles wrote using markdown syntax.
 All the code can be found [here](https://github.com/stefunk/isomorphic-blog-example).